 Where to eat in Atlantic City

-If you want a real gem, a place that has an air of secrecy around it.
-An unmarked building, cash-only, restaurant with no advertised phone number or website, head to Chef Vola’s.
+If you want a real gem, head to Chef Vola’s.
 My first warning you must book in advance!

 We stayed at the Sheraton Atlantic City Convention Centre Hotel.
 It’s perfectly located in downtown, so still 10 minutes’ walk from the action but also has reasonable parking across the road.